leafyishere29/House-Price-Predictor/README.md

 # Predicting-House-Prices-Using-Neural-Networks

-This is a coursera guided project: "Predicting House Prices with Regression using TensorFlow"

 This project consists of use of TensorFlow and various libraries in Jupyter Notebook, to analyze house price dataset, to make and train a neural network model of certain architecture, so as to make further predictions.
 This required basic understanding of Machine Learning and various Python Tools.

 Files: